markmacode/simbak/README.md

 )
 ```

-You can then run this script through the terminal `python backup.py`.
+You can then run this script through the terminal using  `$ python backup.py`.

 #### Bash script example